Nice to meet you.

 What I dislike about Proposify:

 • Making edits sometimes takes more steps than it should.
-I’ve had to save and refresh to see my changes, which can be frustrating in a rush.
+I’ve had to save and refresh to see my changes, which can be hard in a rush.

 • The software can be buggy, especially when dealing with formatting.
 I wish it felt a little more stable.